HMS Waterloo (1833): Construction and career

-Waterloo was ordered on 16 February 1824, laid down at Chatham Dockyard in March 1827, launched on 18 June 1833 and moved to Sheerness Dockyard on 19 July to be placed in ordinary.
-The ship's first commission was not until 5 August 1851 under Captain Montagu Stopford as she was intended to serve as the flagship of Vice-Admiral James Dundas (Royal Navy officer), commander-in-chief of the Mediterranean Fleet, although was sent instead.
+Named after the British victory at the Battle of Waterloo, Waterloo was the second ship of her name to serve in the RN.
+She was ordered on 5 October 1824, laid down at Chatham Dockyard in March 1827, launched on 18 June 1833 and moved to Sheerness Dockyard on 19 July to be placed in ordinary.
+The ship was commissioned by Captain Montagu Stopford on 5 August 1851 as she was intended to serve as the flagship of Vice-Admiral James Dundas, commander-in-chief of the Mediterranean Fleet, although was sent instead.